dmurawsky/geo-fire-maps/README.md

 # GeoFire Maps
-Angular Directive for GeoFire and Google Maps.
+AngularFire Directive for GeoFire and Google Maps.